Background

 Firefighters may work on rooftops, where radiofrequency (RF) radiation emitting antennae are found.

-Firefighters may be exposed to non-ionizing radiation, such as radiofrequency (RF) radiation, as a result of directional and omni-directional antennae found on rooftops.
+Firefighters may be exposed to non-ionizing radiation, such as radiofrequency (RF) radiation, because of directional and omni-directional antennae found on rooftops.
 Rooftops can present areas of high RF radiation exposure because:

 Actions for employers